Rugby World Cup hosts: 2006: Canada (Women)

-2007: France
+2007: France (Men)

 Unlike the previous tournaments in 1991 and 1999 where five countries in Europe hosted matches, the IRB decided to award the right to host the 2007 tournament to one country.

 Both England and France bid to host the tournament.
 England's bid included a two-tier tournament – a 16 team format, and a separate Nations Cup for emerging countries – and altering the structure of the qualifying tournament.
 France's bid had a traditional 20-team format to be held in September and October.

 The IRB announced in April 2003 that France had won the right to host the tournament.
 The French bid won with 18 out of 21 votes, with IRB Chairman Syd Millar stating that "The council was overwhelmingly of the view that the structure should remain as it is."
 The tournament was moved to the proposed September–October dates with the tournament structure remaining as it was.
 It was also announced that ten French cities would be hosting games, with the final at the Stade de France.

+2010: England (Women)

+The 2010 Women's Rugby World Cup was played in England for the first time and the third British host nation to do so, following the previous two tournaments that were held Wales in 1991 and Scotland in 1994 respectively.
+New Zealand won the fourth title.

-2011: New Zealand
+2011: New Zealand (Men)

 New Zealand, Japan, and South Africa bid to host the tournament.
 South Africa was eliminated in the first round of IRB voting; in the second round, New Zealand won the vote 13 to 8, and the IRB Council awarded the hosting of the 2011 Rugby World Cup to New Zealand.
 The bidding occurred in November 2005, the first time that hosting rights had been awarded to a nation six years in advance.
 The voting procedure was managed by a team of independent auditors.

 Some bookmakers had initially made Japan the favourite to win the vote, reasoning that it was believed there was a desire to take the Rugby World Cup to a non-traditional rugby nation, and host the event in Asia for the first time.

 There were also concerns about New Zealand's infrastructure, however an IRB fact-finding mission impressed the executives.

 South Africa had initially explored the possibility of inviting other African countries to stage some matches, and South Africa had also discussed with Argentina the possibility of hosting some matches in Buenos Aires.
 Ultimately, however, South Africa submitted a solo bid.

 Additionally, the United States were discussed in the media as a country that might submit a bid, but the United States did not bid.

 Japan responded critically to the IRB's decision to award the 2011 World Cup to New Zealand, with the Japanese RFU chief Yoshiro Mori declaring: